aminnzo/waveform_audio_slider/README.md

 </p>

-A UI library for easily adding audio waveforms to your apps, with several customization options.
 This package is a minimal customization of the [flutter_audio_waveforms](https://pub.dev/packages/flutter_audio_waveforms) package available on pub.dev.

 Web Demo - [Flutter Audio Waveforms Web Demo](https://aminnzo.github.io/waveform_audio_slider/)

 # Getting started